fransallen/awesome-indonesia/README.md

 ## Development Environment

 - [Bangjago Emulator](https://github.com/restuwahyu13/bangjago-android-emulator) - A simple Android emulator for mobile development on Windows.
-- [Gopack CLI](https://github.com/restuwahyu13/gopack-cli) - Is instant package downloader for Go Programming.
+- [Gopack CLI](https://github.com/restuwahyu13/gopack-cli) - An instant package downloader for Golang.
 - [Go Playground Converter](https://github.com/restuwahyu13/go-playground-converter) - Is formatter error response inspiration like express-validator in nodejs build on top go-playground-validator.
 - [Graphql Typedefs Loader](https://github.com/restuwahyu13/graphql-typedefs-loader) - Is multiple loader for graphql schema file
 - [Is Any Type](https://github.com/restuwahyu13/is-any-type) - Is simple functionality alternative to check data type references such as typeof and instanceof